-NEW ZEALAND GARDEN at the INTERNATIONAL GARDEN SHOW HAMBURG
+NEW ZEALAND GARDEN AT THE INTERNATIONAL GARDEN SHOW HAMBURG

-place: International Garden Show 2013 Hamburg
+Location: International Garden Show 2013 Hamburg

-client: International Garten Show Hamburg 2013 GmbH
+Client: International Garden Show Hamburg 2013 GmbH

-planning: Rüdiger Amend, Heidrun Fehr, Jaquila Karnatz, Ingo Dollek
+Planning/design: Rüdiger Amend, Heidrun Fehr, Jaquila Karnatz, Ingo Dollek

-period: 2011 - 2013
+Period: 2011 - 2013

-costs: 40.000 EUR
+Costs: 40.000 EUR

 New Zealand is famous for its spectacular coastal scenery.
 Shaped by the Sea, every year countless driftwood logs are washed up on the beaches.
 The driftwood logs form the skeleton of the beach: sand covered, they are the first bulwark in the endless struggle between land and hungry sea.